MrBenJ/modern-js-by-example/book/004-functions-classes.md

 }
 ```

-By doing this we're able to make specifically targeted helper methods on our classes, giving new versatility and flexibility by making utilities specific to our defined classes.
+By doing this, we're able to make specifically targeted helper methods on our classes, giving new versatility and flexibility by making utilities specific to our defined classes.

 ### Static typing in action